-The true, completely transparent story of how I went from managing an SEO team at a well-known agency to becoming a full-time SEO freelancer.
+The true, completely transparent story of how I went from managing a team at a well-known agency to becoming a full-time freelancer.

 Welcome to the inaugural issue of The SEO Freelancer.

 The purpose of this monthly newsletter is to help aspiring SEO freelancers, both part-time and full-time, tackle many of the issues that every freelancer experiences at one time or another.
 Everything from setting up an LLC, setting hourly pricing, and even dealing with angry clients.

 If you want to receive future SEO freelance posts to your inbox please sign up below.

 Picture this: it was a normal day of work.
 I was a Director at a large, global marketing agency based in Minneapolis overseeing the SEO Team.
 COVID-19 had struck and like many companies during this time, the company was losing revenue left and right.
 I wasn’t too concerned as SEO is a very forward-thinking and efficient channel.
 My job, especially as the lead of the SEO team, was safe…right?

 One day I was talking to a member of my team via Slack when I received an email from my boss.
 It was a Zoom meeting with him and an individual from HR.

 Oh boy.
 I saw the writing on the wall.